 Legal representation for domestic violence victims was codified by section 548 of the NDAA for Fiscal Year 2020, which requires the military services to implement a program to provide legal counsel to victims of domestic violence offenses.
-By December 1, 2020, individuals eligible for military legal assistance services who are victims of a domestic violence offense allegedly committed by a spouse, intimate partner, or family member subject to the Uniform Code of Miltary Justice may request services from legal counsel provided by the military services.
-The Air Force will implement FY20 NDAA, Section 548, by offering eligible domestic violence victims a full spectrum of legal support services through VWAP, SVC, and legal assistance attorneys.
-SVCs will provide services to eligible domestic violence victims who request representation related to the most serious violent crimes thoughout the military justice process.
+Effective December 1, 2020, individuals eligible for military legal assistance services who are victims of a domestic violence offense allegedly committed by a spouse, intimate partner, or family member subject to the Uniform Code of Military Justice may request services from legal counsel provided by the military services.
+The Department of the Air Force implemented FY20 NDAA, Section 548, by offering eligible domestic violence victims a full spectrum of legal support services through VWAP, VC, and legal assistance attorneys.
+VCs will provide services to eligible domestic violence victims who request representation related to the most serious violent crimes throughout the military justice process.